NAS hard drive in a Desktop?

-Points (above): #1 and #3 are no-brainers, these features are better regardless.
+Points (above): #A and #C are no-brainers, these features are better regardless.
 Thumbs up for NAS in a PC.

-Point #2 was only true until more recently when Toshiba started giving their NAS drives the same higher speeds as desktop drives.
-But even if still true, its important to realize two points: A) we can always add an SSD to cache the HDD if it is found to be too slow for the applications in use, and B) the value of added speed versus the value of added reliability should be the key question.
+Point #B was only true until more recently when Toshiba started giving their NAS drives the same higher speeds as desktop drives.
+But even if still true, it's important to realize two points: 1) we can always add an SSD to cache the HDD if it is found to be too slow for the applications in use, and 2) the value of added speed versus the value of added reliability should be the key question.
 We can't think of anything more annoying than a hard drive going bad.
 Avoiding this should be a big plus.

 It may also be worthwhile to point out, that if you connect two NAS drives to a RAID controller that you can speed up read and write speed far beyond that of a desktop drive.

-Then there's point #5: Today RAID does not cost extra, and it can be configured for one drive if desired.
+Then there's point #E: Today RAID does not cost extra, and it can be configured for one drive if desired.